themattinthehatt/behavenet/docs/source/user_guide.msps_vae.rst

 [100, n_labels]).
 See the :ref:`data structure documentation<data_structure>` for more
 information.
-Also see the documentation for :ref:`fitting models on multiple sessions<multisession>` for more information on how to specify which sessions are used for fitting.
+Also see the documentation for :ref:`fitting models on multiple sessions<multisession>` for more information on how to specify which sessions are used for fitting in the data json.

 To fit an MSPS-VAE with the default CAE BehaveNet architecture, edit the ``model_class``, ``ps_vae.alpha``, ``ps_vae.beta``, ``ps_vae.delta``, ``n_background``, ``n_sessions_per_batch`` and